Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/_shared/deprecated.md

 If you can't access test plans or test suites that were defined before the server upgrade occurred, run **TFSConfig TCM upgradeStatus** to determine the status of the migration.

-You run the **TCM** command for an individual team project.
-If you need to upgrade more than one team project, you will have to run it against each team project in turn.
+You run the **TCM** command for an individual project.
+If you need to upgrade more than one project, you will have to run it against each project in turn.

 ### Examples

-The following example shows how to check the status of test plan upgrade on the Fabrikam Fiber project hosted on the default team project collection (DefaultCollection):
+The following example shows how to check the status of test plan upgrade on the Fabrikam Fiber project hosted on the default project collection (DefaultCollection):

     tfsconfig tcm /upgradeStatus /CollectionName:DefaultCollection /TeamProject:"Fabrikam Fiber"